Brownsville, Texas: Mexican–American War

-American Civil War
+Civil War

 During the American Civil War, Brownsville served as a smuggling point for Confederate goods into Mexico.
 Most significantly, cotton was smuggled to European ships through the Mexican port of Bagdad to avoid Union blockades.
 The city was located at the end of the "Cotton Road", southwest of the Cotton Belt.
 In November 1863, Union troops landed at Port Isabel and marched towards Brownsville to take control of Fort Brown.
 In the ensuing Battle of Brownsville, Confederate forces abandoned the fort, blowing it up with 8000 lb of explosives.
 In 1864, Confederate forces commanded by Colonel John Salmon Ford reoccupied the town, and he became mayor of Brownsville.

-Robert E. Lee and his Confederate army surrendered to Union commander Ulysses S. Grant on April 9, 1865, signing a hand-written document at the Appomattox Court House, officially ending the American Civil War.
+Robert E. Lee and his Confederate army surrendered to Union commander Ulysses S. Grant on April 9, 1865, signing a hand-written document at the Appomattox Court House, effectively ending the American Civil War.
 Theodore Barrett was ordered to move 500 62nd Regiment troops of colors towards Brazos Island.
 On May 11, Barrett's troops moved inland towards Brownsville and spotted Confederate soldiers.
 John Salmon Ford received news of this and prepared to attack.
 On May 15, 1865, 34 days after the signing of the surrender, the Battle of Palmito Ranch took place.
 Confederates killed or wounded around 30 opponents and captured more than 100 other troops.
 This is accepted by some historians as the last battle of the American Civil War.
 President Grant sent Union General Frederick Steele to Brownsville to patrol the United States–Mexico border after the Civil War to aid the Juaristas with military supplies.